Search

 Simply giving in input a different EFI request parameter will imply a different hashcode for the feature vector and consequentially invalidate the cached one.

-This bit can be potentially improved, by managing separately caches for the query independent, query dependent and query level features [5].
+This bit can be potentially improved, by managing separately caches for the query-independent, query-dependent and query-level features [5].

-Did you like this post about Solr Is Learning To Rank Better?
-Don’t forget to subscribe to our Newsletter to stay always updated from the Information Retrieval world!
+Did you like this post?
+Don’t forget to subscribe to our Newsletter to stay always updated in the Information Retrieval world!

-Hi Cecueg,
+1. Hi Cecueg,

 If you enabled the QUERY_DOC_FV cache, storing in the cache will happen automatically.